 Sometimes, simplest is best!
 The best old-fashioned burgers are made with great cuts of beef, lightly seasoned, handled gently, and then pan fried into juicy goodness.

 When I was kid, my mom belonged to a bowling league.
 The league overlapped with my summer vacation in one direction or the other (Spring or Fall, I can’t remember), and for several weeks, I went to the alley with her on bowling days.
 Those were much simpler times, and there wasn’t much to do other than watch the bowlers, or wander amongst the racks of swirly-colored bowling balls, seeing which ones I was strong enough to pick up with my pre-tween-aged hand.
 Somehow, I was never bored.

 All these decades later, I can still conjure up the flavor of those burgers in my memory.
 But I’ve never found its like.
-Until I came across this recipe at Cookslllustrated.com (subscription may be required to view on their site – it’s worth every penny; also listed below), and just had to try it.
+Until I came across this recipe at Cookslllustrated.com, and just had to try it.